ktownsend-personal/RetroPhone/src/README.md

 ### Loop Flow
 I organized the loop flow as follows:
 1. run current mode
-2. switch to a deferred mode if time elapsed
+1. switch to a deferred mode if time elapsed
-3. run a deferred action if time elapsed
+1. run a deferred action if time elapsed
-4. check inputs for mode change
+1. check inputs for mode change
-6. if mode change from inputs:
-    1. if not bouncing, switch to it
+    * switch to new mode after it stops bouncing

 ### Run Current Mode
 `modeRun(mode)`